MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity.md

 ## Contents

 The LanguageSimilarity package is distributed as a single .zip file.
-It includes the algorithms, wrapped in dlls and a binary resource directory containing the pre‑trained models.
+It includes  algorithms in dlls, and resources containing pre‑trained models.
 After unzipping the package, users will see a folder structure as shown in the figure below.
 README.md and README.txt contain the general information about the package, system requirements, and API signature definitions.

   ![Language Similarity Package content](media/language-similarity/content.png "Language Similarity Package content")

-We include a C# demo project in the LanguageSimilarityExample folder that also has the file sample.txt as the sample input for the demo, where each line contains the parameter(s) for an API call.
+We also include a C# demo project in the LanguageSimilarityExample folder.
+It also contains sample.txt as the sample input for the demo.
-The demo is a console program that reads in the resource file directory and the path of the sample.txt file to initialize the LanguageSimilarity model.
+The demo is a console program that takes the resource directory and the sample.txt path file as paremeters.
+The resources is to initialize the LanguageSimilarity models, while sample.txt is used to provide examples for calling methods provided in this package.

 ## Methods